 Serial killers have fascinated people since time immemorial.
-Despite the fact that they are the as despicable as any human can be, the mystery of their motivations always make people curious.
+Despite the fact that they are extremely despicable, the mystery of their motivations always makes people curious.
 And it is this collective curiosity seeped into popular culture that has inspired several filmmakers to explore the subject through movies.
 Many choose to make it on fictional serial killers, while some choose to actually base it on real life serial killers.

-It is true that serial killer movies typically fall under the thriller genre — at times, horror — but frankly, there have so many great films made on the subject that it can be a genre in itself.
-There is something about the dark, vicious nature of the such films that attracts audiences.
-Its popularity could also be due to the cat and mouse game that these films typically have.
-In any case, let’s delve into the list of top movies about serial killers ever made.
-You can some of these serial killer horror movies on Hulu, YouTube or Amazon Prime.
+It is true that serial killer movies typically fall under the thriller genre — at times, horror — but frankly, there have been so many great films made on the subject that it can be a genre in itself.
+There is something about the dark, vicious nature of such films that attracts audiences.
+Its popularity could also be due to the cat and mouse game that is often depicted in them.
+In any case, let’s delve into the list of top movies about serial killers.
+You can watch some of these best serial killer horror movies on Hulu, YouTube or Amazon Prime.

 23. To Catch a Killer (1992)

 Born on March 17, 1942, in Chicago, Illinois, John Wayne Gacy faced an abusive childhood and conflict over his sexuality.
 After being convicted of sexual assault in 1968, it was discovered that he had gone on to kill 33 young males, burying most under his home.
 He was found guilty in 1980 and given multiple death penalty and life sentences.
 He was executed by lethal injection on May 10, 1994.
-(Source) Based on the true story of the pursuit of American serial killer John Wayne Gacy, ‘To Catch a Killer’ is a two-part television film from 1992, directed by Eric Till and starring Brian Dennehy and Michael Riley..
+(Source) Based on the true story of the pursuit of American serial killer John Wayne Gacy, ‘To Catch a Killer’ is a two-part television film made in 1992, by Eric Till and stars Brian Dennehy and Michael Riley in the major roles.

 Read More: Best Psychopath Movies of All Time